Skip to main content

 Study will recommend alternatives for improved fare integration for Bay Area transit agencies

 Task Force ChairStaff participates in the working group and GM chairs the Task Force.
-Study has developed goals, objectives, & pilots.Institutional pass pilot “BayPass” was implemented and evaluated.
-Inter-jurisdictional transfers is next for implementation.
+C2 includes free regional transfers which was a recommendation of the study.
 More information.

 MTC, Alameda County Transportation Commission (ACTC), Caltrans